Bachelor of Applied Science

 Widen your career options with postgraduate study.
 We offer the following postgraduate programmes with specialties in Performance Analysis, Physical Conditioning and Exercise Leadership:

-We also the Master of Professional Practice
+We also offer the Master of Professional Practice

 Otago University offer the Master of Public Health, Physical Education or Teaching.
 Massey University offer the Master of Sport and Exercise, Public Health or Health Science.
 And the University of Auckland offer the Master of Health Sciences or Science.

-So, there's plenty of options!
+So, there's plenty of options for further study!

 Workload